rlridenour/jekyll-blog/_posts/2016-09-22-the-ballad-of-mitch-randall.md

 And then one day,

 He was standing in front of the mirror,
-Seeing what he could see.
+seeing what he could see.
 He tied that piece of ribbon right around his neck, and said,
-This is the look for me, Lord, Lord,
+this is the look for me, Lord, Lord.
 This is the look for me.

 So, he started wearing a bow tie to church.